thewtex/thesis/plaque_strain/plaque_strain.rst

 the configuration file, |strain_sequence_options|.
 Note that the output file names contain a reference to the input data they were derived from, a version stamp, and a description of their content.
-The version stamp is from a source code versioning system (VCS), and it is a unique identifier that can be used to obtain the state of the source code when the given results were produced.
+The version stamp is from a source code versioning system (VCS) and is a unique identifier that can be used to obtain the state of the source code when the given results were produced.
 The input data identifier, source code version, and algorithmic parameters in the configuration file constitute full provenance of the analysis, which ensures